CosminManu/dotnet/README.md

 # dotnet

-Repo with C# projects made at courses also examples of exam subjects at WinForms (starts w.
+Repo with C# projects made at courses;
+also examples of exam subjects at WinForms (starts w.
 Bilet)